A social history of Australia, not of the famous and heroic, but of the small people, the anonymous people who were the heartbeat of a growing nation

 For a boy, who according to his mother had ants in his pants, the author remembers much about the social and political events that provoked his father into long and loud comment.
 He has clear memories of the Korean War, the activities of the communist-controlled unions, Prime Minister Menzies’ measures against them, and so much more.

-In 1953, the author was in First Class in the infants’ school.
-He sees that class as the end of a phase in his development.
-The following year, 1954, was rich in social and political events and will start the fourth book in the family history series, BILLYCARTS AND TWO WHEELERS.
+The local convent under the regime of the Mercy Sisters is an unmissable part of his story.
+He recalls with affection the sisters’ teaching methods and their strict regimentation of their pupils.
+He thinks some of their disciplinary methods, now condemned by many, are rather amusing to look back on.
+He regards that class of 1953 as the end of a phase in his development when he learnt to read.
+The following year, 1954, was rich in social and political events and will start the fourth book in the family history series, COMMUNISTS, BILLYCARTS AND TWO WHEELERS.